Libensemble/libensemble/docs/examples/calling_scripts.rst

 for user applications, or output processing.
 The first two scripts correspond to random sampling calculations, while the third corresponds to an optimization routine.

+Many other examples of calling scripts can be found in libEnsemble's `regression tests`_.

 Local Sine Tutorial
 -------------------